aristanetworks/aclabs/docs/codespaces-quickstart.md

 # Codespaces Quickstart Guide

+!!!
+Tip "Github Account"

+    You must have a Github account before you start using Github Codespaces.
+If you don't have one - [register now](https://github.com/signup) and login before you start using acLabs.

 ## What is Github Codespaces

 [Github Codespaces](https://github.com/features/codespaces) allows you to start a fully configured development environment directly on the Github cloud infrastructure.
 There is no need to setup your own machine and with the help of a [deep link](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/setting-up-your-repository/facilitating-quick-creation-and-resumption-of-codespaces#creating-a-link-to-the-codespace-creation-page-for-your-repository) the entire environment can be started by pressing a button.